 The Innovation Pillar is set up to deliver user-focused research, innovation and large-scale demonstrations.
-It is tasked to deliver the operational and technological solutions which provide the necessary capabilities to transform the European rail system.
+It is tasked to deliver the operational and technological solutions which provide the necessary capabilities to make the European rail system more efficient, flexible and able to answer to the customer needs, maintaining its safety and environment sustainability factors.
 Its activities are organised in seven Flagship Areas and the Transversal Topic, more details of which are presented in Section 2.3.1.